Emailing a “Letter of Intent” or “Letter of Continued Interest” to Get Off a PT School Waitlist

 When you apply to physical therapy school, you hope you’ll be accepted and fear rejection, but for many each cycle, there’s a third fate: the waitlist.
-Each year around this time, future physical therapists on waitlists wonder what they can do to get accepted and start PT school.
+Each year, future physical therapists on waitlists wonder what they can do to get accepted and start PT school.

 Before I get into advice for getting off the waitlist, I want to explain how waitlists work.
 I’ll make up numbers based on conversations I’ve had with admissions committees.